 “For our light affliction, which is but for a moment, is working for us a far more exceeding and eternal weight of glory.”2 Corinthians 4:17

 We must not misunderstand this principle by thinking that a Christian can live any way he or she pleases and expect everything to turn into glory in the end.
 God can and does turn suffering into glory.
-But He cannot turn sin into glory.
+However, He cannot turn sin into glory.
 Sin must be judged because there is no glory in sin.
-Jesus has judged our sin and our heavenly Father has declared us righteous in Him.
+Jesus has judged our sin, and our heavenly Father has declared us righteous in Him.